Yug34/megalith/src/content/blog/better-testing.md

 # Levelling up our asserts

-So far in this blog I've shown you just a basic use case of assertions with `console.assert`, but here's the gist of a custom `assert()` function that you would actually use:
+So far in this blog I've shown you just a basic use case of assertions with `console.assert`, but that's just the building block of an `assert()` implementation you would actually use.

 This `assert` implementation has the following features:
-- Is a zero-cost implementation when needed, since assertions run during the run-time.
+- Is a zero-cost implementation so when needed, they have 0 run-time performance costs.
-  - Depending on the run-time environment mode (development vs production), either run or skip the assertions.
+  - Depending on the run-time environment mode, either run or skip the assertions.
 - Tracking when an assertion fails and logging it with the program's state for Sentry-like error monitoring.
-- Debugging the program's seed state or user action that lead to an assertion failing.
+- Ability to debug the program's seed state or user action that lead to an assertion failing.

 Here's the implementation for an idea, sorry for making you look at more code, but here goes: